-A state of database that allows authorized Research Team members to add, modify or delete data entry forms and other elements of the study design.
+A state of database that allows authorized Research Team members to add, modify, or delete data entry forms and other elements of the study design.
 In the development mode, the database is temporary and is not backed up.
 No data is guaranteed to be preserved in the database in this mode.

 Production Mode

-A state of database that allows authorized Research Team members to add, modify or delete clinical research data.
+A state of database that allows authorized Research Team members to add, modify, or delete clinical research data.
 All data stored in the production database is on a virtual server that resides in a high availability cluster.
-If there is a hardware related problem the server will simply move to another server in the cluster.
+If there is a hardware related problem, the server will simply move to another server in the cluster.
 The database server is configured for nightly exports that are then backed up using an enterprise backup solution.
 Backups are retained for 15 days.
 Any modification to the data collection design in this mode will need to be approved by the BBMC or the OSCTR BERD cores (see descriptions below).
 BBMC and BERD cores offer to review proposed changes before approval to ensure data integrity (note: this may or may not require fee-for-service charges, depending on institutional funding of REDCap support and project qualification status), but this review is not a requirement of approval.

 BBMC

 Biomedical and Behavioral Research Core of OUHSC.
-A group responsible for the general administration and maintenance of all REDCap instances, management and organization of the REDCap governance body, for user education, and for management of databases (moving to production, approving changes when in production, restoring from backup etc.) in the BBMC customization box.
+A group responsible for the general administration and maintenance of all REDCap instances, management and organization of the REDCap governance body, user education, and management of databases (moving to production, approving changes when in production, restoring from backup, etc.) in the BBMC customization box.

 BERD

 Biostatistics, Epidemiology, and Research Design (BERD) Core of the Oklahoma Shared Clinical and Translational Resources (OSCTR) of OUHSC.
-The BERD includes personnel who will develop and implement data collection processes in REDCap; educate end-users; and manage databases (updating software versions, moving to production, approving changes when in production, restoring from backup etc.).
+The BERD includes personnel who will develop and implement data collection processes in REDCap; educate end-users; and manage databases (updating software versions, moving to production, approving changes when in production, restoring from backup, etc.).
 The BERD will have primary responsibility for implementing and managing studies utilizing the OUHSC Enterprise instance of REDCap.

 Authentication/Authenticated User

-A confirmation from the authoritative source (Active Directory, LDAP etc.) that the user credentials (user name and password) are valid.
+A confirmation from the authoritative source (Active Directory, LDAP, etc.) that the user credentials (user name and password) are valid.

 Authorization